By: Ben Welham

 Renault Zoe

 The Renault Zoe is an honest, faff-free piece of kit.
-It doesn’t try to be fancy or show-off – instead it simply offers a great overall package and a solid range for a small electric city car
+It doesn’t try to be fancy or show-off – instead, it simply offers a great overall package and a solid range for a small electric city car.

-Driving the Zoe is 110hp motor which comes as standard, but you can opt for the more powerful 135hp motor that comes in top-spec GT trim cars.
+Driving the Zoe is a 110hp motor which comes as standard, but you can opt for the more powerful 135hp motor that comes in top-spec GT trim cars.
 Additionally, this mighty little electric car punts out around 240 miles on a single charge which is hugely impressive for a car of this size and price.

-It’s no secret that the Zoe has some tough competition, but when it comes down to it, there are very few other small electric cars that come close to it, that costs under £30,000.
+It’s no secret that the Zoe has some tough competition, but when it comes down to it, there are very few other small electric cars that come close to it, that cost under £30,000.

 This means it gets a similar range at 222 miles on a single charge and is powered by a 136hp electric motor and a battery that’s quick to charge and affordable all around.